2023 Best Value Natural Resources & Conservation Schools in the Southwest Region

 Top 10 Best Natural Resources & Conservation Schools

-The average tuition and fees for an out-of-state undergraduate student at ASU - Skysong are $13,092 a year.
+Out-of-state tuition fees for undergraduate students at ASU - Skysong are $13,092 per year.
 After completing their degree, natural resources and conservation graduates from ASU - Skysong carry an average student debtload of $20,490.
 The average monthly payment of a loan this size is about $245, assuming that the borrower is on a 10-year repayment plan.

-The average tuition and fees for an out-of-state undergraduate student at University of Oklahoma are $25,116 a year.
+Out-of-state tuition fees for undergraduate students at University of Oklahoma are $25,116 per year.
 On average, natural resources and conservation graduates from University of Oklahoma take out $22,108 in student loans while working on their degree.

 Full Natural Resources & Conservation at University of Oklahoma Norman Campus Report